Strategic Communications

 Simpplr’s AI intranet demonstrates a personalized custom experience

 Creative communication through videos, contests, polls, social posts and others, encourages two-way communication and engagement.
-By utilizing a modern intranet that personalizes content to its recipient, a company’s strategic communication plan can increase employee engagement, and this ultimately contributes to the company’s success.
+By utilizing a intranet that personalizes content to its recipient, a company’s strategic communication plan can increase employee engagement, and this ultimately contributes to the company’s success.

 Conclusion